jamesqquick/auth0-react-workshop/README.md

 ## Add Multi-Factor Authentication (Bonus)

 To add multi-factor authentication to the app, in the Auth0 dashboard navigate to `Security` -> `Multi-factor Auth`.
 Then, click on the `Phone Message` section and choose the following options.
 There are several different options, but a phone message works well here.
+For more info, refer to the [Multi-Factor Authentication docs](https://auth0.com/docs/mfa).

 -   Choose a delivery provider - Auth0
 -   Choose a delivery method - SMS